Nathaniel Adamolekun

-Nathaniel Ayodele Oluwademilade Adamolekun (born 28 August 1998) is a professional footballer.
+Nathaniel Ayodele Oluwademilade Adamolekun (born 28 August 1998) is a former professional footballer.
 Born in the United States, he has represented Jamaica at youth level.

 Club career

 Youth

 Adamolekun started out with his local team Lonestar SC, before moving to play with the Orlando City academy in 2013.

 College

 In 2016, Adamolekun began playing college soccer at the University of North Carolina at Chapel Hill, before opting to leave to pursue a professional career.
+He would later return to the University, graduating in 2024.

 CD Feirense

 In 2017, Adamolekun joined Portuguese side Feirense.
-He spent time with the under-23 side before spending the 2018-19 season on loan with Pedras Rubras.
+He spent time with the under-23 side before spending the 2018–19 season on loan with Pedras Rubras.

 FC Pinzgau Saalfelden

 Adamolekun moved to Austrian Regionalliga West side Pinzgau Saalfelden in July 2019, where he scored 8 goals in 7 appearances for the club's reserve team.

 Austin Bold

-On 31 July 2019, Adamolekun returned to his hometown in the United States, joining USL Championship side Austin Bold.
-He made his debut on 19 August 2020, appearing as an 86th-minute substitute during a 2–2 draw with FC Tulsa.
+On 31 July 2020, Adamolekun returned to his hometown in the United States, joining USL Championship side Austin Bold.
+He made his debut on 19 August 2020, appearing as an 86th-minute substitute during a 2–2 draw with FC Tulsa, and made two more appearances that season.
+He scored one goal in 2 starts and 13 appearances during the 2021 season, after which he left the team and did not sign with another club.